 FAQs

-Yes, you can compost mushroom packaging at home.
-It’s fully biodegradable and made from natural compostable materials like fungi roots and plant fibers.
-Just break it into smaller pieces and add it to your compost bin or pile.
-It will break down within a few weeks to two months, depending on temperature and moisture levels.
+Yes.
+It is fully biodegradable and made from natural compostable materials like fungi roots and plant fibers.
+Just break it into smaller pieces and add it to your home compost bin or pile.
+It will break down within a few weeks to two months, safely returning nutrients to the soil.

 Conclusion